pheelwell/skoria-site/src/garden/🌐Worldbuilding/Material Plane/🏞️The Basin/Regions/Duesternest/Duesternest.md

 ## Geography and Climate:

-Located along the lush banks of the [Silent River](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin/Silent%20River), Duesternest enjoys a mild climate with fertile soil that supports an abundance of agriculture.
+Located along the lush banks of the [[Silent River]], Duesternest enjoys a mild climate with fertile soil that supports an abundance of agriculture.
 The mountains to the northwest offer some natural protection from harsher weather.